qmk/qmk_firmware/docs/feature_midi.md

 QMK MIDI is based on TMK MIDI which in turn is based on `avr-midi`

-QMK MIDI is a subset implentation of the MIDI 1.0 specification.
+QMK MIDI is a subset implementation of the MIDI 1.0 specification.

 ### References